Giving a Gift to UMW

 - All physical gifts valued at $50 or more must be tracked according to IRS regulations and must be included on the Gift Log just as the gift cards/certificates.
 If the individual physical gift is valued at $49.99 or less, only the first page of the Gift Log is required, thereby avoiding the need for the social security number and address of the recipient.

 - Gifts cannot be given to family members or friends unless the reason for giving the gift is based on the purpose listed on the Gift Log Form.
 The distributor of the gift must certify that ALL gifts were distributed for the purposes listed on the Gift Log Form.
 Distribution of gifts to family members or friends must be disclosed and then approved by the appropriate Vice President of the distributor.
-Note: Accounts Payable reserves the right to deny the approval through the Associate Vice President for Finance and Controller.
+Note: Accounts Payable reserves the right to deny the approval through the Associate Vice President for Finance.

 - Gifts must be distributed within 15 days of the date the gift was purchased.
 Gifts should not be purchased and held for distribution at a later date.
 Any potential exceptions (such as a research project which extends for months) must be approved by Accounts Payable IN ADVANCE.
 Email email@example.com IN ADVANCE and attach the response from Accounts Payable to the Gift Log.